 Welcome to Summersville Lake, the largest lake in West Virginia.
 This lake and the surrounding area are a recreational haven.
-Here you can swim, dive, or test your skills at water sports.
+Here you can swim, dive or test your skills at water sports.
 The rugged landscape and spectacular cliffs surrounding the lake are great for hiking and climbing.
 Some of the best whitewater in the world can be found in this area, and there is plenty of fascinating Civil War history.

-This park was the location of an important Civil War battle: Carnifex Ferry.
+Carnifex Ferry was the location of an important Civil War battle.
 On September 10, 1861, Union troops pushed the Confederates from their entrenched position on the Patterson Family Farm to the other side of the Gauley River.
 Confederate troops then failed to regain control of the Kanawha Valley and the move for West Virginia statehood continued without serious threat from the South.
 The state park has picnic shelters, a museum at the Patterson House, three overlooks of the Gauley River, a playground, and hiking trails.